WebDevStudios/wds-acf-blocks/documentation/Philosophy.md

 ## Blocks

-Blocks are the building block ;) of this system.
+Blocks are the building block (ba-dum tss!) of this system.
 They are somewhat analagous to Organisms in that they can be composed of many modules and/or elements.
 They can have logic (if necessary).
 What the block handles:

 -   it defines the classes for the block, including any applied within Gutenberg
 -   it adds an ID from the Gutenberg input field, if set